raheemkhxn/oasis-intern-task/README.md

 height
 2

-weight
+**weight**
 ​
- , and returns the result.
+  and returns the BMI value.
-bmi_category(bmi): Takes the calculated BMI and returns a category based on the BMI value:
+bmi_category(bmi): Determines the BMI category:
-Below 18.5: "Underweight"
+BMI < 18.5: "Underweight"
-Between 18.5 and 24.9: "Normal weight"
+18.5 <= BMI < 24.9: "Normal weight"
-Between 25 and 29.9: "Overweight"
+25 <= BMI < 29.9: "Overweight"
-30 and above: "Obesity"
+BMI >= 30: "Obesity"
-Main Program:
+###Main Program:

-The main() function starts the program with a welcome message.
+The main() function initiates the program, prompts for user input, and displays the BMI and classification.
-Prompts the user to enter their weight and height.
-Calls calculate_bmi to compute the BMI and bmi_category to determine the user’s classification.
-Displays the BMI value and corresponding category.
-Handles invalid input with an error message.
+Handles invalid input with an error message, ensuring a smooth user experience.
-Usage Example:
-Start the Program: The user runs the code, and the program displays a welcome message.
-Enter Weight and Height: The user inputs their weight in kilograms and height in meters.
-View Results:
-The program displays the BMI and the category, such as "Normal weight" or "Obesity," based on the calculated value.